-Additional extenuating circumstances, not covered by these guidelines, may be brought to the Associate Dean for Academic Affairs and Associate Dean for Student Affairs for consideration.
+Additional extenuating circumstances, not covered by these guidelines, may be brought to the appropriate department for consideration.
 However, excused absences should not be requested for weddings, vacations, birthdays, non-family special events, etc.

 Excessive Unexcused and/or Requests for Excused Absences